 Should you be found ineligible, there is the possibility that the interviewing consular officer may submit a request for a waiver of your ineligibility.
 This request is made on your behalf to U.S. Customs and Border Protection’s Admissibility Review Office (ARO) in the United States.
 The recommendation for a waiver is at the discretion of the interviewing consular officer and will be based on the nature, recency, and severity of your offense(s).

-Approval of a waiver is currently taking over 27 weeks, and you will need to provide details of your conviction in the form of court records or an Australian Police Certificate.
-Be aware that it is your responsibility to obtain these records should they be required.
+Approval of a waiver is currently taking around 5 months.
+You will need to provide details of your arrest and/or conviction in the form of court records or an Australian Police Certificate.
+If your police certificate does not show your arrest and/or conviction history you will then be required to obtain an “Advice of Court Result” letter.
+Please be aware that it is your responsibility to obtain these records should they be required.

 Extra requirements when applying for a visa